arduino/ArduinoCore-samd/README.md

 D11), so some FLASH space may be wasted.
 For an example of both types, see variant.cpp from the MT-D11 variant.

-### See Board Variants above for more technical information on the PinDescription table.
+**See Board Variants above for more technical information on the PinDescription table.**

-### See WVariant.h in cores/arduino for the definitions used in the table.
+**See [WVariant.h](https://github.com/mattairtech/ArduinoCore-samd/tree/master/cores/arduino/WVariant.h) for the definitions used in the table.**